nixxcode/jvm-brotli/README.md

 The bindings are provided by Google, but it is still left to the Java developer to compile the Brotli and JNI source files individually for every platform they wish to support.
 Anybody who has dealt with JNI bindings and native code in the past, will already be familiar with the problems and complexity this approach can add to a Java project.

 **This is where Jvm-Brotli comes in**.
-The goal of this project is to provide easy access to the Brotli compression algorithm for Java developers on all platforms.
+The goal for this project is to provide easy access to the Brotli compression algorithm for Java developers and users on all platforms.

 Jvm-Brotli aims to:

-- Take the original c/c++ and Java code from [google/brotli](https://github.com/google/brotli), keeping it as close as possible to the original.
+- Take the up-to-date c/c++ and Java code from [google/brotli](https://github.com/google/brotli).
-- Compile it on multiple platforms
+- Compile it on multiple platforms.
-- Package the pre-compiled native libraries into JARs, making them available via maven central
+- Package the pre-compiled native libraries into JARs and upload them to maven central
+- Automatically download the correct native library from maven central based on the user's current platform.
-- Provide source code with project breakdown and build instructions, to make forking and building as easy as possible for platforms that are not yet supported.
+- Provide source code with project breakdown and build instructions, to make forking and building as easy as possible.

 ## General Information

 * Project website: (coming soon)
 * Documentation: (coming soon)
 * Chat: (coming soon)
-* Licensing: (coming soon)

 ## Supported Platforms